cstrawberry/predictive-universe/docs/paper/appendices/appendix_t_electroweak_hierarchy.md

 $$
 V(\phi) \approx V(0) + \Delta V_{cost}(\phi) - \Delta V_{benefit}(\phi) = V(0) + (k_c - k_b) \phi^2 + O(\phi^4)
 $$
-The symmetric state `φ=0` is a stable minimum of the potential if the quadratic term is positive, i.e., if `k_c > k_b`.
+The symmetric state $\phi=0$ is a stable minimum of the potential if the quadratic term is positive, i.e., if $k_c > k_b$.
 However, if the predictive benefit of specialization is sufficiently large, the potential landscape changes.

 **Theorem T.1 (Condition for Emergent Order).**
 The symmetric state `φ=0` becomes unstable, leading to spontaneous symmetry breaking, if and only if the marginal predictive benefit of order exceeds the marginal resource cost of order: